 How to Become a Socially Responsible Company

-- Start at the Core: Develop a giving program that aligns with your company’s core values.
+- Start at the Core: Develop a giving program and strategy that aligns with your company’s core values.
 For example, is health and nutrition part of your mission?
 If so, consider a program that helps underserved communities gain access to healthy food and nutrition care.

 - Consider Your Community: Where is your company based, and who are the local people it impacts?
 When starting a new CSR program, consider your local community first and then expand.